Labs64/netlicensing.io/_posts/2020-11-18-onboard-users-using-interactive-product-tours-with-guidechimp.md

 We will be using Node.js / npm method in this guide:

-Execute following command in your Node.js environment:
+Execute the following command in your Node.js environment:
 ```shell
 > npm install guidechimp
 ```